 - Your induction will be loaded on your Self Service account when you join us and you are responsible for managing your induction with the assistance of your line manager

 - Your induction will contain information that your need to learn – this could be by being shown by others, by reading information and by attending courses.
 All of this information will be captured on your learning account.

-- One of the courses you will attend is called ‘Purple & Proud’.
-This course involves our senior management team taking you through a College overview and is called Purple & Proud because Purple is the main colour of the College brand.
+- One of the courses you will attend is called ‘Defining Futures’.
+This course involves our senior management team taking you through an overview of the college and is called Defining Futures because that is the purpose of the college.

 Training & Development

 All members of staff will have Key Performance Indicators as part of their role – these are targets that are agreed with you and your line manager.
-You will have opportunities in the year to meet with your line manager to agree the targets, identify progress and to complete a performance appraisal (we know this as our DNA process).
-Targets are generally agreed around 1 month of you joining the College, reviewed between January and March and again May to July.
-The DNA process which covers our values/your performance, training and development, succession planning is completed May to July in any year.
+You will have opportunities in the year to meet with your line manager to agree the targets, identify progress and to complete an annual performance review (APR).
+Targets are generally agreed at the end of the first month after you join the college, reviewed between January and March and again May to July.
+The APR process which covers our values/your performance, training and development, succession planning is completed May to July in any year.

 Initially for the first 6 months of your employment you will be on probation and that means you will have at least 3 formal meetings with your line manager to see how you are doing and the probation form will be completed with you.